IOCoin/DIONS/README.md

 Financial loss or data losss due to ecncryption brutte force or blockchain failiure.
 Financial loss or data losss due to corrupted wallet.dat or end user computer failiure.
 Financial loss due to incorrectly constructed transactions or mistyped iocoin addresses.
-Financial loss due to "phishing" or other websites masquerading as I/O Digital Foundation, I/O Coin Blockchain or IOCoin Github.
+Financial loss due to "phishing" or other websites masquerading as The I/O Coin Project.

-The I/O Digital Blockchain is not a bank or regulated financial institution.
-Any I/O Coin stored using I/O Digital’s Blockchain wallets are not in I/O Digital Foundation control.
-The I/O Digital Open Source Developers simply provide an interface to access the I/O Digital Blockchain.
-The I/O Digital Blockchain community and developers does not have control over or take any responsibility for any transactions made through the I/O Digital Blockchain & I/O Coin Wallet.
-The I/O Digital foundation, Curators or the I/O Digital community have no control of any failure as the blockchain is an open source project  (Open Source Blockchain) and therefore carries no liability to any central entity regarding failure of wallets or the Blockchain.
-Open Source developers can make requests through proper channels for upgrades, bug reporting and enhancements which would ultimately be approved via consensus mechanisms by the open source I/O Digital community.
+The I/O Coin Project is not a bank or regulated financial institution.
+Any I/O Coin stored using I/O Coin’s Blockchain wallets are not in I/O Coin Project control.
+The I/O Coin Open Source Developers simply provide an interface to access the I/O Coin Blockchain.
+The I/O Coin Blockchain community and developers does not have control over or take any responsibility for any transactions made through the I/O Coin Blockchain & I/O Coin Wallet.
+The I/O Coin Project, contributors or the I/O Coin community have no control of any failure as the blockchain is an open source project  (Open Source Blockchain) and therefore carries no liability to any central entity regarding failure of wallets or the Blockchain.
+Open Source developers can make requests through proper channels for upgrades, bug reporting and enhancements which would ultimately be approved via consensus mechanisms by the open source I/O Coin community.

 ===
-// Copyright (c) 2017 I/O Digital Foundation
+// Copyright (c) 2018 The I/O Coin developers